apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 There are two options:

-* Option 1: a base implmentation of the ``.get_connections`` is provided, you just need to implement the :py:meth:`~airflow.secrets.BaseSecretsBackend.get_conn_uri` method to make it functional.
+* Option 1: a base implmentation of the :py:meth:`~airflow.secrets.BaseSecretsBackend.get_connections` is provided, you just need to implement the
+  :py:meth:`~airflow.secrets.BaseSecretsBackend.get_conn_uri` method to make it functional.
 * Option 2: simply override the :py:meth:`~airflow.secrets.BaseSecretsBackend.get_connections` method.